 Government Funding for Hiring and Training Employees

 Canadian government funding programs can help businesses hire and train new and existing staff by improving employee and team effectiveness and training staff in new areas such as advanced technologies or operational processes.
-If you are planning on adding a new member to your team, or developing the skills of your current staff, there are various hiring and training government grants that support the growth and ongoing success of a business through professional development and training-related activities.
+If you are planning on adding a new member to your team, or developing the skills of your current staff, there are various hiring and training government grants, like Mitacs, that support the growth and ongoing success of a business through professional development and training-related activities.